Private Services

 Scaling speed - Unlike lambda functions that scale almost instantly, private service requires more time - from several seconds to few minutes to add another container.

 Not fully serverless - While private services can automatically scale up and down, they can't scale to 0.
-This means, if your workload is unused, you are still paying for at least one instance (minimum ~$8/month)
+This means, if your compute resource is unused, you are still paying for at least one instance (minimum ~$8/month)

 Basic usage